gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

  If you can see the ICP Dashboard, then the ICP infrastructure is ready.
 1. You can also tell if the ICP infrastructure is ready by trying to log into it from a command line, thus:
- - On the Master Node, start a Terminal session and execute `sudo cloudctl login`.
+ - On the ICP Master node, start a Terminal session and execute `sudo cloudctl login`.
  - Provide the password for student: **Passw0rd!**.
   - Ensure that the API Endpoint **https://mycluster.icp:8443** is specified (if a different API Endpoint is specified, execute `sudo cloudctl logout` and try again).
  - Provide the ICP4I userID **admin** and password **admin**